Erasmus Preparatory Year

 In the period 2005-2015, over 1,500 refugees started on a higher education preparatory programme.
 Of this group of participants, only 61% (Dutch) went on to enrol in a degree programme.
 In other words, due to the intensity of the preparatory programme, many participants had difficulty achieving their desired objective.
 That is why educational institutions in the region that offer refugee students a preparatory programme for higher education decided to reserve more time for the ‘base’ subjects Dutch, English and mathematics.
 For questions concerning the base year, please visit our basisjaar website.

 You can be admitted to Voorbereidend Jaar Erasmus if you have a valid residence permit and have command of both Dutch and English at level CEFR-B1.
 If you cannot demonstrate that you have command of Dutch and English at level CEFR-B1, you will need to take an intake test.
-It is also important that you have followed a higher education study programme or a higher education preparatory programme in your home country.
+It is also important that you have followed a higher education study programme or a higher education preparatory programme in your home country or in the Netherlands.
 If you are uncertain as to whether your prior education is sufficient for admission to our preparatory year, as someone with refugee status, you can easily request a study programme or diploma evaluation.
 The evaluation of your diploma provides you with information about your study programme level and specialism.
 For more information on the admission requirements, please visit our basisjaar website.

 Blik op Werk-certification